bow/fsnviz/README.rst

 Installation
 ------------

-FsnViz is currently only available via this git repository.
-You will also need Circos installed in your system for it to work.
+You can download the latest version via pip:

+    $ pip install fsnviz

+Circos needs to be installed separately.

 Usage